CasperOrnberg01/advancedweb/aweb-project/4_Presentation.md

 - Backend uses Azure PostgreSQL as the database, and their connection is made with the pg-promise library.
 - Bcrypt for password hashing, for example when manager registers user password is hashed before storing it in the database.
 - For the project 4 tables are used in the database:
-  -items: contains details such as name, quantity and description.
+  - items: contains details such as name, quantity and description.
-  -orders: Stores order details: order type, creation time.
+  - orders: Stores order details: order type, creation time.
-  -order_items: join table that links orders to their products by product ID and quantities.
+  - order_items: join table that links orders to their products by product ID and quantities.
-  -users: Stores User ID, username, password_hash and role.
+  - users: Stores User ID, username, password_hash and role.

  [Backend folder](./backend)